tOSuser/shMock/README.md

-# Shtest - A simple test framework for shell scripts such as sh/bash/groovy
+# shMock - A simple test framework for shell scripts such as sh/bash/groovy

 ## License
-license AGPL-3.0 This code and the package of Shtest are free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License, version 3, as published by the Free Software Foundation.
+license AGPL-3.0 This code and the package of shMock are free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License, version 3, as published by the Free Software Foundation.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.